krobelus/rate-experiments/thesis.md

 State-of-the-art SAT solvers produce proofs that are accepted by those DRAT checkers, but are incorrect under the DRAT specification, because they contain spurious deletions of unit clauses.
 We present patches for award-winning SAT solvers to produce proofs without those deletions that are thus correct with respect to the specification.
-However, handling unit deletions can still be desirable as such deletions can be a byproduct of advanced inprocessing techniques that is hard to avoid without extra costs in the solver.
+However, handling unit deletions is still desirable, as they can be a byproduct of advanced inprocessing techniques in a solver that is hard to avoid without extra costs.
 Performing unit deletions in a proof checker can be computationally expensive.
 We implemented the first competitive checker that honors unit deletions and provide experimental results suggesting that, on average, checking costs are the same as when not applying unit deletions.
 As it is also expensive to determine the incorrectness of a proof, we introduce the SICK format which describes small and efficiently checkable certificates of the incorrectness of a DRAT proof.
 By checking this independently, we are able to increase trust in our incorrectness results.
 Additionally it can be useful when debugging solvers and checkers.

 :::